Ex-soldier smashes record for climbing world's 14 highest mountains

-Editor's Note — Nirmal Purja, known as Nims, completed the penultimate peak, Manaslu in Nepal's Himalayas, on October 27, 2019.
+Nirmal Purja, known as Nims, completed the penultimate peak, Manaslu in Nepal's Himalayas, on October 27, 2019.
 (Nirmal "Nims" Purja/Bremont Project Possible)

 (CNN) — A former soldier from Nepal has climbed the world's 14 highest peaks in just over six months, smashing the previous record by over 7 years.
 Nirmal "Nims" Purja, 36, who served with the British Special Forces, reached the 8,027-metre-high summit of Mount Shishapangma, Tibet, on Tuesday morning local time along with three sherpa climbers.